 Notes

-1 This is a compilation of the Road Traffic (Authorisation to Drive) Act 2008 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 3 July 2015 of the Road Traffic (Authorisation to Drive) Act 2008 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table